flintlang/flint/proposals/0003-external-calls.md

 ## Alternatives considered
 ### Blind Calls
-This acts as a direct translation to the ABI that gets called behind the scene.
+This acts as a direct translation to the ABI that gets called behind the scenes.
 This gives a low-level interface to the contract but is also highly prone to error.
 ```swift
 func callFoo(contractAddress: Address) {
   contractAddress.call(bytes4(sha3("foo(uint256)")), a)